 Name of the easy announcement.
 This is mandatory.

-Choose a color to represent the announcement on the calendar.
-The default color is blue.
+Choose a colour to represent the announcement on the calendar.
+The default colour is blue.

 Choose a service Dialed Number (DN) on which the announcement should be played.
 So whenever the caller dials this number, he hears the announcement on the IVR as per the IVR specifications.
 If logged in as a supervisor, you can only view the list of DN’s which were assigned to your workspace by the administrator.
 See Managing Workspace/Teams for more details.